jfspps/CamundaOAuthResourceServerDemo/README.md

 + This resource server is using port 8081
 + The demo client application is using port 8080

-The redirect URIs for "camunda-identity-service" are `http://localhost:8081/login` and `http://localhost:8081/camunda/*`, noting we refer to the resource servers port 8081, not 8080.
+The redirect URIs for "camunda-identity-service" are `http://127.0.0.1:8081/login` and `http://127.0.0.1:8081/camunda/*`, noting we refer to the resource servers port 8081, not 8080.
+Also note that redirect URIs are treated as Strings (it seems) so `localhost` is NOT the same as `127.0.0.1`.

 ## The basic idea